phoenix-rtos/phoenix-rtos-doc/utils/psh/index.md

 ## Restrictions

 Only one interactive session of the `psh` can be run in a scope of a `psh` process.
-For now, running `psh` does not spawn a new process, so in order to invoke a second, independent shell user must execute a `psh` binary file.
+For now, running `psh` does not spawn a new process, so to invoke a second, independent shell user must execute a `psh` binary file.
 See [`exec`](psh-applets/exec.md) or [`/`](psh-applets/runfile.md) for examples.

 Applets like `ps` and `top` query process information via [System Calls](../../kernel/syscalls/index.md).